 Daniel Gillion is the Julie Beren Platt and Marc E. Platt Presidential Associate Professor of Political Science.
 Gillion completed his Ph.D. at the University of Rochester, where he was the distinguished Provost Fellow.
 He has been a Ford Foundation Fellow and Robert Wood Johnson Health Policy Scholar, a CSDP Research Scholar at Princeton and most recently an Andrew Carnegie Fellow for 2018-2020.
 His research interests focus on racial and ethnic politics, political behavior, political institutions, public policy and the American presidency.

-Guy Grossman is Associate Professor of Political Science.
+Guy Grossman is a Professor of Political Science.
 His research is in applied political economy, with substantive focus on political accountability, political participation, international migration and conflict processes, and a regional focus on Sub-Saharan Africa and Israel-Palestine.
 He is a board member of the Evidence in Governance and Politics (EGAP) network and faculty affiliate of Stanford’s Immigration Policy Lab (IPL).
 His work has appeared in the American Political Science Review, American Journal of Political Science, International Organization and Journal of Politics, among other journals.

 Michael Hanchard is a Professor in the Africana Studies Department and Director of the Marginalized Populations Project.
 His research and teaching interests combine a specialization in comparative politics with an interest in contemporary political theory, encompassing themes of nationalism, racism, xenophobia and citizenship.
 His publications include Orpheus and Power: The Movimento Negro of Rio de Janeiro and Sao Paulo, Brazil, 1945-1988, Racial Politics in Contemporary Brazil, editor, Party/Politics: Horizons in Black Political Thought, and most recently, The Spectre of Race: How Discrimination Haunts Western Democracy.
 His scholarly articles have appeared in journals such as Public Culture, Political Theory and Social Text.